 ACCELERATE

-An accelerated treatment algorithm appeared to benefit patients with large pancreatic walled-off necrosis (WON) in terms of length-of-stay in the hospital and major complications compared with the standard endoscopic step-up approach, according to interim results of the ACCELERATE trial.
+An accelerated treatment algorithm may benefit patients with large pancreatic walled-off necrosis (WON) by reducing hospital length of stay and major complications compared with the standard endoscopic step-up approach, according to interim results of the ACCELERATE trial.

 1. Olsen GA, et al. Accelerated vs step-up endoscopic treatment for large pancreatic walled-off necrosis: Interim analysis of a single-center randomized trial (ACCELERATE trial).
 LB16, UEG Week 2024, 12–15 October, Vienna, Austria.